The Hyper-Intelligent NIC: Is SuperNIC About to Revolutionize Data?

 - AI systems like NVIDIA’s or even ChatGPT,

-- Companies needing top speed and security, like banks or streaming platforms.
+- Companies that need top speed and security, like banks or streaming platforms.

 5. Why Is This a Revolution?